THE VERMONT HAM RADIO CONVENTION

 1. Early entry opens at 6:00 AM.

-2. Admission: $15 , We highly recommend buying the admission in advance!
+2. Admission: $18 at door, $14 in advance, We highly recommend buying the admission in advance!

 3. Tables are FREE.
 They are available on a first come, first served - No guarantees made on space or table availability.
-We usually have tables available, but on occasion we do run out.
+There are less tables available this year, so plan accordingly.

-5. Tables and spaces can be reserved at a package price of $25, which includes 1 early admission.
-This will guarantee your table until 7:45.
+5. Tables and spaces can be reserved for $25, which includes 1 early admission.
+This will guarantee your table until 8:00.
 There are no refunds for tables reserved and not used!

 HAM-COM makes every effort to help our vendors do well at the show.
 Please let us know how we can help you!